YottaDB/YDBDoc/ProgGuide/functions.rst

 $Order()
 ----------------------

 Returns the subscript of the next or prior local or global variable name in collation sequence within the array level specified by its first argument.
 In doing so, it moves in the direction specified by the second argument.
-In YottaDB/GT.M, when $ORDER() has an unsubscripted argument, it returns the next or previous unsubscripted local or global variable name in collating sequence.
+In YottaDB, when $ORDER() has an unsubscripted argument, it returns the next or previous unsubscripted local or global variable name in collating sequence.

 The format for the $ORDER function is: